XxjhonWalkerxX/tutor-indigo/README.rst

 The Indigo theme will be automatically enabled if you have not previously defined a theme.
 To override an existing theme, use the `settheme command <https://docs.tutor.edly.io/local.html#setting-a-new-theme>`__::

-    tutor local do settheme indigo
+    tutor local do settheme mexicoxmx

 Configuration
 -------------